tshowers/licky-lick/README.md

 The use of a data-focused application with an integrated process will help a business become more predictable and lead to improving not only staff productivity but client services as well.

-We attempt to offer a complete enterprise solution that can be set up in a few minutes at a fraction of the price of similar systems.
+This project is an attempt to offer a complete enterprise solution that can be set up in a few minutes at a fraction of the price of similar systems.
 If you are affected by any of the following, this software can save you time and dollars.
 A must-have application if you suffer from any of the following:

 - Disconnected Communication
 - No Data Alignment